compleasy/compleasy/docs/installation/client-setup.md

 TrikuSec can automatically install additional Lynis plugins during enrollment.
 Administrators can configure these under **Settings → Enrollment configuration → Lynis plugins** using the inline plugin list.
 Add one HTTP/HTTPS URL per row (remove rows to delete existing plugins).
 When the enrollment script runs, it downloads each plugin, places it in the Lynis plugin directory reported by `lynis show plugindir`, and marks it executable following the [CISOfy plugin guidance](https://cisofy.com/documentation/lynis/plugins/).
 Use this to ship organization-specific tests or vendor plugins without manual intervention on every server.

+The adjacent **Skip tests** list follows the same UI pattern: add one Lynis test ID per row (e.g., `CRYP-7902`).
+The enrollment script converts the list into the `test_skip_always` setting so older releases of Lynis—or noisy checks you intentionally ignore—are handled consistently across every enrolled device.

 ## Troubleshooting

 ### Connection Issues